I wrote the book on ‘sharenting.’ Here’s how you can do right by your kids online

 To save Neverland, Peter Pan fought the pirates.
 To save their childhood, youth today need us, their parents, to fight against our “sharenting” habits.
 Our kids need us to protect their privacy and, along with it, their protected space to play so that they can make mischief, make mistakes, and grow up better for having made them.

 “Sharenting” is so omnipresent that most of us don’t even realize we’re doing it.
 Typically, this term refers to what parents post on social media.
 But “sharenting” is about so much more than social.
-It’s about doing all the things on all the digital platforms, from apps to smart phones to iPads to smartwatches to digital assistants and beyond.
+It’s about doing all the things on all the digital platforms, from apps to smartphones to iPads to smartwatches to digital assistants and beyond.
 More formally: “Sharenting” encompasses all those ways that parents (as well as grandparents, teachers, and other trusted adults) transmit, store, and otherwise use children’s intimate data via digital technologies.
 As a law professor and part of the Youth & Media team at the Berkman Klein Center for Internet & Society at Harvard University, I’ve spent years studying the ways that parents’ use of digital tech impacts kids.

 If Peter Pan were a real boy, around today, he would encounter more sharenting moments than stardust.
 His conception and gestation could be tracked by a fertility app.
 Pictures of his mother’s ultrasound and video of her labor and delivery might go up on his parents’ social media accounts.
 His full name, exact date, time, and location of birth, as well as his vital statistics, might follow.
 His parents’ attempts to get him to sleep might be assisted by an AI nanny.
 His urine output could be tracked by a “smart diaper.”

 His early learning could be tracked in apps and through smart toys, like a teddy bear connected to an online database.
 His summer camp registration might be done through an online portal that asks his parents to opt in to the use of facial recognition software.
-When his parents decide he’s old enough to ride his bike by himself, they might give him a smart watch to wear that allows him to text them if he needs help—and allows them to track his location.
+When his parents decide he’s old enough to ride his bike by himself, they might give him a smartwatch to wear that allows him to text them if he needs help—and allows them to track his location.
 Personal information from online surveys he takes would make its way to data-brokers, who could put his name on lists of kids (categorized by sensitive personal characteristics) that are available for sale to other institutions.

 So far, everything in the story of today’s Peter is already happening.”